topoff/laravel-user-logger/README.md

 ## Getting started

-You can change the configuration with
+You can publish & change the configuration with this command:

 ```
 php artisan vendor:publish